South African Police Service: Corruption

 On 12 October 2020, Lieutenant-General Bonang Mgwenya, the country's second-most senior police official, was arrested on charges of corruption, fraud, theft and money laundering involving about R200-million and afterwards appeared in Ridge Magistrates court.
 At the time of Mgwenya's arrest, she and Phahlane were among 14 fellow officers who were charged with corruption.
 Mgwenya was suspended on 15 October 2020 and was dismissed from SAPS on 13 November 2020.

 On 23 December 2020, four Cape Town police officers attached to the national border control unit at Cape Town International Airport were arrested for extorting money from Chinese businesses.

 On 23 December 2020, Peter Ntsime, Acting Deputy General Secretary of the South African Policing Union (SAPU), reported that Colonel Kamelash Dalip Singh, a senior SAPU policeman from the KwaZulu-Natal Provincial Anti-Corruption Unit, was arrested, and then released on bail, on a bribe charge.
 Ntsime criticised the arrest, stating Singh was at the forefront of arresting crooked police officers and was onto a big syndicate.
 Directorate for Priority Crime Investigation (Hawks) spokesperson, Captain Simphiwe Mhlongo, said that undercover Hawks officers caught Singh red-handed accepting a R5,000 bribe.

 On 28 December 2020, three law enforcement officers who were employed by the Emalahleni Municipality were arrested in Mpumalanga on corruption and bribery charges which involved allegations of not issuing standard fines to motorists who committed traffic violations, but instead extorting them for bribes.

 In 2022, two criminal charges were lodged by the Independent Police Investigative Directorate against the National Police Commissioner Khehla Sitole for refusing to cooperate with its investigation into the murder of Charl Kinnear.
 Kinnear was a police intelligence officer investigating organised crime within the SAPS.

-On 6 July 2025, KwaZulu Natal Provincial Police Commissioner, Nhlanhla Mkhwananzi blew a whistle against high-ranking police officials and politicians, including Police Minister, Senzo Mchunu, and members of the judiciary.
+On 6 July 2025, KwaZulu Natal Provincial Police Commissioner, Nhlanhla Mkhwanazi became a whistleblower against high-ranking police officials and politicians, including Police Minister, Senzo Mchunu, and members of the judiciary.
 He accused them of aiding criminal syndicates, involving themselves in investigations and obstructing justice.

-On 13 July 2025, the President of South Africa, His Excellency Cyril Ramaphosa placed Senzo Mchunu on special leave.Deputy national commissioner is challenging the "unlawful" suspension against him.
+On 13 July 2025, South African president Cyril Ramaphosa placed Senzo Mchunu on special leave.
+Deputy national commissioner is challenging the "unlawful" suspension against him.